Laragear/SubscriptionsDemo/README.md

 >
 > Migrations create 3 tables: `plans`, `subscribable` and `subscriptions`.

+### 4. Add the `WithSubscription` trait

-4. Finally, add the `WithSubscriptions` trait to your models, which will enable the entity to handle subscriptions easily with just a few methods.
+Finally, add the `Laragear\Subscriptions\WithSubscriptions` trait to your models, which will enable it to handle subscriptions easily with just a few methods.

 ```php
 namespace App\Models;